Belize Caracol Mayan Ruins

 By the late 1930s, there was unrest throughout the Caribbean because the native population had no say in their government.
 Some were sent to ﬁght in World War 1 and returned to poverty and unemployment.
 The Colonials were forced to listen, and eventually, Belizean labor movements began and patriots such as Antonio Soberanis emerged.
 By the 1950s, there was a strong Nationalist movement and two political parties emerged.
 The People’s United Party, under the Honorable George Price, and the National Independence Party under the Honorable Phillip Goldson.
 Their goal was self- determination, and eventually self-government.
 The process was slow and arduous.
 By the early 1960s, the Land Acquisition Act enabled the Government of Belize to purchase land for Belizean farmers to develop.

 After much lobbying with the Caricom Countries and the United Nations, Belize earned the right to its independence.
 On September 21st, 1981, the Belizean Flag was raised in every village and town of Belize, with The Honorable George Price as our ﬁrst Prime Minister.
 Four days later, we were admitted to the United Nations as a new, sovereign, and democratic nation in both Central America and the Caribbean.
-We continue to prevail after 39 years.
+History was made in Belize.
+Today, we continue to prevail after 39 years.